revelstoke's hidden gem.

 Lake Revelstoke might just be one of Revelstoke’s best kept secrets.
 Above the impressive Revelstoke Dam on Highway 23 North, the lake is a favourite hang out in the summer heat.
-Surrounded by srtunning 360 mountain views, it’s an ideal spot for watersports, camping and other outdoor activities.
+Surrounded by stunning 360 mountain views, it’s an ideal spot for water sports, camping and other outdoor activities.

 There are lots of places to camp right by the waterfront and we’re sure you’ll find a site you like, whatever your idea of camping looks like.

-🏕 Looking for something a little more rustic but still maintained?
-Try Carnes Creek a little further up the highway.
+Looking for something a little more rustic but still maintained?
+Try Carnes Creek Recreation Site a little further up the highway.

-Perhaps the best way to see Lake Revelstoke is by boat.
+Perhaps the best way to see Lake Revelstoke is by water.
 The highway runs the length of the lake’s Eastern shore, but much of the Western shore is only accessible by water.
-Hop into your boat, or hire one from one of these suppliers, and explore the beautiful secret beaches or waterfalls that are inaccessible by land.
+Hop into your boat, or hire one from one of these providers, and explore the beautiful secret beaches or waterfalls that are inaccessible by land.

 Stand up paddle boards are a fun way to explore the lake and keep fit at the same time.
 Try Wadey or Carnes Creeks for calmer waters to get started and then venture further afield.
-You can hire boards from these suppliers.
+You can hire boards from these providers.

 Fishing on Lake Revelstoke is a favourite pastime for many local residents.
 Hang out and soak in the views while you try to catch Kokanee salmon, Dolly Varden trout, Bull trout, Rainbow trout, Cutthroat trout or Burbot on the lake.